 - keep your container image up-to-date with the latest security updates,

-- limit access to available resources (ex. memory and CPU),
+- work on access control to limit access to available resources (ex. memory and CPU),

 - perform regular security and vulnerability scanning (ex. in Docker docker scan my-image).
 You can also scan your Dockerfile – docker scan –file Dockerfile.